RBC-DSAI-IITM/crai-hugo/content/english/news/hiring-2024.md

 draft: false
 ---

-Thank you for your interest.
-We will release the application forms by February 25, 2024.
-Please write to us as contact@cerai.in in the meantime for any information!
+<p>Thank you for your interest.
+Click <a href="https://forms.gle/vqyAssiFFNBn4K1k6">here</a> to access the application form.
+Please write to us as contact@cerai.in if you have any further queries.</p>

 ![Internships](/images/news-and-events/intern24.jpg)
 ![Post-bacc fellowships](/images/news-and-events/postbacc24.jpg)